ToesTasteBad/Murder-Mystery/Murder Mystery/Completed Description and Relationships/Senator.md

 ## Relationships
 ---
 - [[Author|Rebecca Ramos - Author]]  - Is currently in an argument over the secret that was shared with the bartender.
 She wants to help, but you have it covered!
-- [[Bartender|Frances Larsen - Bartender]]  - Accidentally shared some insider secrets while drunk with the bartender.
-Is hoping to bribe him to keep quiet at the party.
+- [[Bartender|Frances Larsen - Bartender]]  - You may have recently let slip some insider secrets while enjoying his fine cocktails.
+You're hoping to bribe him to keep quiet at the party.
 - [[General|Vladimir Grey - General]]  - You have a vote coming up on the mlitary budget for the upcoming year.
 It's close, and your vote could end up slashing the military budget, or bolstering it.
 General Grey has been pestering you to "show a little generosity" for the last few weeks.
 - [[Philanthropist|Nathan Cain - Philanthropist]]  - Nathan Cain has been a long time donator to your campaign!